Practical-ASP-NET/BlazorTailwindTemplate/README.md

 Download the source then change into the `content` folder.

-There's more than one template in here, so pick the one you wnant and CD into that folder.
+There's more than one template in here, so pick the one you want and CD into that folder.

 From there you can install the template using `dotnet new --install`.